-Over 87% of listings by technology companies were on their home market between 2014 and 2019.
+84% of listings by biotech and pharma companies were on their home market between 2017 and YTD 2021\.

 In many cases, this could be attributed to the close ties that those issuers had established with their home countries, culturally, economically, and in terms of their fundamental infrastructure.
-However, the appeal of cross-border listings is growing as technology companies increasingly consider factors that might motivate them to go public outside their home market, many of which we consider below.
+However, the appeal of cross-border listings is growing as biotech and pharma companies increasingly consider factors that might motivate them to go public outside their home market, many of which we consider below.

 In any event, when considering an IPO, it is crucial to establish what the main goals of the IPO are.
 This will guide the company to assess which stock exchange and listing option will best help it to meet these goals.
-Detailed summaries of the principal attributes and listing requirements of 47 listing venues around the world can be found in Baker McKenzie's Cross-Border Listings Handbook.

-The Cross-Border Listings Handbook is also available as an app.
+Detailed summaries of the principal attributes and listing requirements of more than 40 listing venues around the world can be found in Baker McKenzie's Cross-Border Listings Guide.
+The Cross-Border Listings Guide is also available as an app.

-Data sourced from Refinitiv as of 7 August 2019
+\Data sourced from Refinitiv as of 29 November 2021